 Rory was diagnosed with acute myeloid leukaemia, a rare form of blood cancer, in 2014.
 Rory’s best chance of a cure was a bone marrow transplant which involved eradicating his diseased cells with chemotherapy and replacing them with cells from a stranger.

 Last Saturday, World Marrow Donor Day, Rory met the stranger who saved his life: 28-year old Christopher Mattson from Pennsylvania.
-Rory and his family flew to New York to meet Christopher, who joined the Gift of Life stem cell register in America.
+Rory and his family flew to New York to meet Christopher, who joined the Gift of Life Marrow Registry in America.

 Rory says, "It was great to meet Chris.
 He was nervous too, and found it as surreal as me.
 We shared a few jokes together.
 I am looking forward to finding out all about him."